-But when companies release more products, grow internally or add more manufacturing and outsourcing partners, the act of managing an Excel bill of materials becomes much bigger and more complex.
-Those seemingly simple problems can impact you in big ways when you least expect it.
-But there is another way — you don’t have to use Excel to manage your bills of materials.
+When companies release additional products, experience fast growth, or add more supply chain partners—the act of managing BOMs in spreadsheets becomes a much bigger issue.
+Those seemingly simple problems can impact you in big ways.
+But there is another way.
+You don’t have to use spreadsheets to manage your BOMs.

-The first problem most companies have with their Excel BOM is identifying which file is the latest revision and whether that revision is correct.
-Even if you limit who can change the BOM by locking the Excel file or storing it in a read-only server folder, once people copy the file onto their desktops, the Excel bill of materials can be easily modified and emailed to different people both inside and outside your company.
+The first problem most companies have with their spreadsheet-based BOM is identifying which file is the latest revision and whether that revision is correct.
+Even if you limit who can change the BOM by locking the spreadsheet file or storing it in a read-only server folder, once people copy the file onto their desktops, the bill of materials in spreadsheets can be easily modified and emailed to different people both inside and outside your company.
 Knowing who has which version of the BOM quickly becomes a question that can’t be answered.

-Companies often try to solve that problem by adding complexity into their Excel spreadsheet BOMs.
-They use tactics like item master tabs, lookup formulas, cross-referenced spreadsheets and Visual Basic programming—especially if they have an Excel guru on staff.
-This works as long as your Excel master keeps the connections up to date so they correctly fill in the cells.
+Companies often try to solve that problem by adding complexity with their spreadsheet-based BOMs.
+They use tactics like item master tabs, lookup formulas, cross-referenced spreadsheets, and Visual Basic programming—especially if they have a spreadsheet-formula guru on staff.
+This works as long as your spreadsheet master keeps the connections up to date so they correctly fill in the cells.
 But this person is now also a single point of failure in an intricate web of files.
 The BOM management process is in his or her head and buried in the details of an unknown number of hidden tabs on countless spreadsheets.

-These are common problems when using Excel to manage product bills of materials, and they generally cause pains that are all too familiar, such as wasted time and unnecessary scrap and rework.
-Sometimes it’s “just” 10 minutes here or 20 minutes there, searching for the right BOM spreadsheets on servers, in your email archive or on other people’s desktops.
+These are common problems when using spreadsheets to manage product bills of materials, and they generally cause pains that are all too familiar, such as wasted time and unnecessary scrap and rework.
+Sometimes it’s “just” 10 minutes here or 20 minutes there, searching for the right BOM spreadsheets on servers, in your email archive, or on other people’s desktops.
 But during a new product introduction (NPI), you can become bleary-eyed from spending hours looking over endless rows and columns of data, trying to make sure everything matches up correctly, before releasing your product to production.
-You thought Excel was free, but you pay when people spend time looking for the needle-sized error that ruins a product launch instead of doing more productive work.
+You thought Google Sheets and Excel were free, but you pay when people spend time looking for the needle-sized error that ruins a product launch instead of doing more productive work.

-There are alternatives to managing your product bill of materials in fragile, formula-laden Excel spreadsheets that are duplicated across server folders and email inboxes.
-There are software systems that have been designed to manage bills of materials and the changes that happen to them.
+There are alternatives to managing your product bill of materials in fragile, formula-laden spreadsheets that are duplicated across server folders and email inboxes.
+There are bill of materials software systems that have been designed to manage bills of materials and the changes to the product assemblies.
 These tools allow all users access to the same set of product data, which reduces both the duplication of parts across products and the duplication of spreadsheet BOM files.
 All users, internal and external, can see the current product revision.
-The relationships between parts and the assemblies in which they’re included are built in to the software, making it easy for your purchasing person to find all the locations where a particular part is used.
+The relationships between parts and the assemblies in which they’re included are built into the software, making it easy for your purchasing person to find all the locations where a particular part is used.
 The system automatically maintains those relationships—it’s no longer a headache for you.
 You just use a tool that is easy and powerful.

-The following chart compares Excel BOMs with a modern BOM management system, highlighting the strengths, weaknesses and details of each when it comes to managing bills of materials:
+The following chart compares the management of BOMs in spreadsheets vs. a modern BOM management software solution (e.g., product lifecycle management or PLM), highlighting the strengths, weaknesses, and details of each.

 |Cost and Value|